 Penrhyn Slate Quarry and Bethesda and the Ogwen Valley to Port Penrhyn

 Zip World Penrhyn Quarry is home to the fastest zip line in the world.
 Clients will travel over 100 miles per hour (161 km per hour) through the world’s largest slate quarry and above a blue reservoir on Velocity 2.
 The Quarry Tour will take visitors on a journey around the quarry in a former army truck where they will learn the history of the industry.
-Another option is to travel down the quarry through twisty bends and tunnels in a three-wheeled Quarry Kart or gliding around a 400m track with views of the quarry on Aero Explorer.
+Other options include travelling down the quarry through twisty bends and tunnels in a three-wheeled Quarry Kart or gliding around a 400m track with views of the quarry on Aero Explorer.

 The neo-Norman Penrhyn Castle was built between 1820 and 1837.
 The luxurious rooms in the vast castle are elaborately decorated and include a large art collection and gothic carved stairways, which suited the opulent living of the Pennant family, who also owned Penrhyn Slate Quarry.
 One of the main features to see is a one ton slate bed.
 The stable block is now a railway museum for industrial steam trains (which once operated at Penrhyn Quarry) and model railways.
 Amongst the 60 acres of ground is a Victorian walled garden and an exotic tree and shrub collection.
 A short welcome introduction for coach groups is available on or off the coach.